 Earning the trust of Hong Kongese consumers lies in recognizing their priorities.
 It goes to show that many opportunities lie in food and health brands, as the most active consumers of Hong Kong list these sectors among their top priorities.
 Foreign marketers in these lines of business also already have an advantage in penetrating the Hong Kong market since local consumers are inclined to patronize global brands.
 Presumably, these brands have already won over the hearts of Hong Kongese consumers even before setting up shop in the country.

 Although relying on foreign status as an upper hand in establishing a brand in Hong Kong, it is also important to note that Hong Kongese consumers trust foreign brands, particularly because of the higher quality they offer.
 Brands must be able to assure Hong Kong consumers that they are getting the best quality with their products.
-Brands must also consider the 89% of the Hong Kong population connected to the Internet and the 50% who spends their time streaming videos on demand.
+Brands must also consider the 91% of the Hong Kong population connected to the Internet and the 27% who spend their time streaming videos on demand.
 As such, product placement and endorsements from Asian and Western celebrities may help reach target audiences.

 As Hong Kong welcomes foreign investors in conducting business in the country, global brands could easily enter the local market.
 Businesses still have to ensure that they offer excellent products and services for consumers to fully trust their brand.
 Although challenging, brand success would depend on how well they meet the demands of the Hong Kong consumer market, particularly the active Millennial and Silver population groups.
 Contact us at Info Cubic Japan for more insight into winning the hearts of these Hong Kongese consumers.